 The loan commitment is the beginning of the final stage in the home mortgage financing process.
-It is the lender’s conditional promise to offer a mortgage loan to a specific buyer for a specific property.
+But exactly what is a loan commitment?
+A loan commitment is the lender’s conditional promise to offer a mortgage loan to a specific buyer for a specific property.
+Many people confuse the loan commitment with the pre-approval or pre-qualification, so in this blog article we will help you understand exactly what is a loan commitment?

 The Difference Between Pre-Qualification, Pre-Approval, and Loan Commitment